simkaurd/3040-A2/README.md

 * [Tutorial](https://www.markdowntutorial.com/): practice Markdown for free!
 * [StackEdit](https://stackedit.io): free online Markdown editor.
 * [Syntax](): basic Markdown syntax documentation by GitHub.
-* [Static Website](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site): official github documentation for hosting a static website via Github Pages.
+* [Static Website](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site): official GitHub documentation for hosting a static website via Github Pages.
+* [GitHub supported Themes](https://pages.github.com/themes/): list of jekyll themes supported natively by GitHub.

 ## Acknowledgements
 I would like to express my gratitude to Andrew Etter for their insight on Technical Writing via their book, Modern Technical Writing.
 Additionally, I appreciate my group members Vishal Singh Heer and Hridai Mehta for their valuable input and critique which helped polish this document.
 At last, I would like to acknowledge our professor, Stewart Wilcox for their aid in making this project possible!